 - 2 medium sweet onions (i.e. Vidalia) chopped

 - 2 cloves garlic minced

-- 1 tsp ancho chile powder or paprika
+- 1 teaspoon ancho chile powder or paprika

-In a large skillet over medium-high heat cook the bacon until crisp.
+- In a large skillet over medium-high heat cook the bacon until crisp and fat has rendered.
 Remove with a slotted spoon to paper towels to drain then finely crumble.
 Reserve bacon drippings or freeze for use in another dish.

 - Add butter and diced onion to the skillet.
 Cook the onion over medium until browned and beginning to caramelize, about 10-15 minutes.
 Add garlic, cook for 1 minute longer or until fragrant.

 - Add brown sugar, maple syrup, vinegar, chili powder, pepper flakes and bacon to the skillet.
 Reduce heat and simmer uncovered until thickened and reduced around 20-25-minutes.